-UNUM will credit the pre-existing condition period you satisfied under another group long term disability policy if you:
+In determining whether you have satisfied the pre-existing condition provision under this policy, Unum will give you credit for the time you were covered under a prior group long term disability policy if you:

-- a. were covered under the other policy within 30 days of being effective under this policy; and - b. you applied for this coverage when you first became eligible.
+- a. were covered under the prior policy within 30 days of being eligible for coverage under this policy; and - b. you applied for coverage under this policy when you first became eligible.